AlthafSinghawansaUHN/cfmedipseq_pipeline/README.md

 The launch.sh and set environment bash files sources conda to activate this using the env.sh bash file, so if you need to change path dependencies and names edit those files

+Remember to edit the config.yml file so that it references your paths, documents, and settings.

 Prior to running will require setting of environments on SLURM with `bash set_environment.sh`

 To run the pipeline on SLURM, submit the launch.sh file with `sbatch launch.sh`.